webia1/Theoretical-Basics-of-Architecture/NODE/npm/ReadMe.md

 ### npm run pass parameter

+For professional use-cases use: https://github.com/yargs/ For all other just:

     // Windows
     "args": "echo \"The value of --myParam is '%npm_config_myParam%'\""
     // Linux
     "args": "echo \"The value of --myParam is '${npm_config_myParam}'\""

 ### `npm` Command